Commercial Loan Litigation and Workouts

 $700,000.
 Our client was in default on indebtedness of over $700,000, with that debt being tied to the client’s home through a “dragnet” clause.
 The client had substantial equity in the home, which was in danger of being lost.
 We were able to find and leverage language in the loan documents to defeat the “dragnet” clause.
 The client was then allowed to reﬁnance the house and avoid foreclosure.
 The remaining indebtedness, which was under water due to depressed collateral value, was subsequently settled by a deed in lieu of foreclosure and a single cash payment that was a small fraction of the total debt.

 Office building loan default.
 Our client was a guarantor on a loan for a commercial oﬃce building.
 An aggressive regional lender presented the client with a set of unattractive options: write a big check or be sued.
-We were able to negotiate a “friendly foreclosure,” coupled with a new note, that will give the client relief from the loan, approximately 10% of the original note balance.
+We were able to negotiate a “friendly foreclosure,” coupled with a new note, which gave the client relief from the loan, approximately 10% of the original note balance.

 $2.6 million aviation loan.
 We negotiated and documented extension and modiﬁcation of a loan on a jet aircraft in excess of $2.5 million.